mxmn/cnn_cs231n/assignment2/README.md

 - _Solver_
 - Visualization of training loss, and train and test accuracy over the iterations and epochs.
-- _Update rules_
+- _Update rules_ for the learning rate
   - SGD + Momentum
-  - RMSProp and Adam: per-parameter learning rate updates using a running average of the second moments of gradients.
+  - RMSProp: similar to Adam, uses per-parameter learning rate updates based on a running average of the second moments of gradients.
+  - Adam:
     - Adam performed better on training, test, and validation sets than RMSProp.

 ## Batch Normalization
+- Machine learning tends to work better when the input data consists of uncorrelated features.
+While one could normalize (scale, variance) the inputs, the activations at deeper layers might still become correlated.
+The batch normalization layers are intended to decorrelate such layers.
+However, in some networks features with non-zero mean and non-unit variance might be preferrable.
+To this end, the batch normalization layer includes learnable _shift_ and _scale_ parameters for each feature dimension.

 ## Dropout